nexus126/MachineLearning-Projects/README.md

-This repo contains various ML experiments using python and various libraries.
+This repo contains a series ML experiments using python and various libraries.